QiHackers

 • a sense that Chinese everyday life might contain calmer forms of self-regulation

 If you want the widest explanation for that mood, start with Why Western Young People Are Becoming Chinese.
-Chinamaxxing is what happened when the mood got compressed into meme language.
+Chinamaxxing is what happened when the mood got compressed into meme language — which is both what spread it and what flattened it.

 What People Usually Mean By It